lmg1404/paper_replications/dc_gan/readme.md

 ![25 images from the model](generated_images/25catfacesingrid.png)

 The paper employs the use of traversing a dimension and seeing how it changes the model's output.
 I assumed that they modified the dimension by adding/subtracting so that's what I did in the inference notebook.
 In initial testing I found that larger numbers mean we can use fewer steps to see how this dimension changes the outputs.
-This idea was from the section titled "Walking the Latent Space".
+This idea was from the section titled "Walking the Latent Space" [1].

 Sometimes walking the latent space resulted in a different cat slowly being created until convergence.